Machine-Learning-Tokyo/EdgeAIContest3/BlogPost.md

 As a Tokyo based organisation, having the opportunity to work on **“a made in” Tokyo dataset** was really motivating and gave us the feeling to work on a real world project compared to other competitions.
 On top of that, the field of [MoT](https://en.wikipedia.org/wiki/Multiple_object_tracking) is still a hot research topic, and certainly very challenging by its complexity and application.

 After 3 months of hard and fully remote work, we achieved a third position in the competition, over 35 teams (total of 305 participants).
-We would like to congratulate all the other teams for the hard competition as at even at the very last minute we were at the 5th position.
+We would like to congratulate all the other teams for the hard competition as even at the very last minute we were at the 5th position.
 Some solutions were disclosed in the [competition forum](https://signate.jp/competitions/256/discussions/solution-of-irafm-ai-team).

 ![final_ranking.png](Signate_final_results.png)